FAI3network/ICPHackthonAICertification/README.md

 dfx stop
 sudo kill [pid]

+# Generate types declatations to use on the FE
+dfx generate ICPHackthonAICertification_backend

 # Deploys your canisters to the replica and generates your candid interface
 dfx deploy --playground
 # Or